ayalaco/Image_Rotation_Prediction/README.md

 # Image Rotation Prediction
-Using transfer learning with VGG to predict image rotation angle
+Using transfer learning with VGG to predict image rotation angles.

 This is a copy of a kaggle notebook that can be found here: https://www.kaggle.com/code/ayalaco/image-rotation-prediction-with-transfer-learning